micromaomao/linux-dev/design.md

 - Acknowledges all notification events (the syscall will be restarted; the supervisor could update rules or set quiet flags before responding to change the outcome).
 - Supports a `quiet` config line (e.g., `quiet /tmp`) that sets the quiet flag on a path, suppressing notifications for that path.
 Removing the quiet line from the config removes the quiet flag.

+## Problems

+When the supervisor is killed, the child should have all its pending events denied and should no longer be able to generate notifications, but currently since it has a ref to the supervisor, this is not the case.

 ## To consider

 Supervisor notification: uAPI - new uAPI or fanotify?